cloudavail/snippets/aws/eks/eks_introduction/eks_build.md

 ## Delete the VPC and EKS Cluster
 `aws cloudformation delete-stack --stack-name eks-introduction`

-# Update Security Groups

-1. Update EKSClusterSecurityGroup to allow port 443 in from Worker Nodes.
-2. Update EKSWorkerSecurityGroup to allow any protocol, any port from EKSWorkerSecurityGroup.

 # Configure kubectl

+## Configure the kubectl Config File (Tool Assistted Method)

+Run the following `aws eks update-kubeconfig --name $cluster_name` where $cluster_name is the name of the given cluster.

-## Configure the kubectl Config File
+## Configure the kubectl Config File (Manual Method)

 1. Copy the "Certificate Authority" value and paste into "Clusters:certificate-authority-data" field.
 2. Copy the "API Server Endpoint" value and paste into "server" field.